Skip to content

 • CF patients not eligible for treatment with CFTR modulators based on having mutations of the CFTR gene or CF patients who are eligible, but not able to tolerate CFTR modulators

-• Anyone with an expiratory volume (FEV) greater than 40% predicted
+• Anyone with an expiratory volume (FEV1) greater than 40% predicted

 • Those willing to use contraception